 Some cruise lines also offer audio description accommodations.
 We have a "white paper" on the subject: Cruising to a More Inclusive Experience on Cruise Ships.

 National Parks are expanding their use of audio description via the UniDescription Project.
 Read: Audio description app studied by field-research team at Muir Woods National Monument.
 Search for "unidescription" in your phone's App store to hear audio description of more than 50 National Park Service brochures so far.
 You can also listen to Eyes on Success Podcast 1839 which addresses Accessibility of US National Parks; and try this Google Search for Audio Described Tours at National Parks.

 Not many museums or parks offer audio described tours.
-Here are the ones we know about.
+We list the ones we know about.
 Unless mentioned, there is no assurance these tours are any different from regular audio tours, but they have been reported by patrons who are blind.
 Let us know about ones in your area so we can list them!

 We have been asked about tactile displays for museums to supplement audio description.
 Here are three sources:

-Museums and Exhibit Staff: See our newly updated Technology for Audio Description page for ideas for your organizations.
+Museums and Exhibit Staff: See our Technology for Audio Description page for ideas for your organizations.

 UPDATED Oct '23 -- Thank You Contributors!